 Medical Doctor | Humanitarian | Author of Six Months in Sudan

-Equipped only with his experience as an emergency physician in an urban hospital and a desire to understand the hardest parts of the world, James Maskalyk travelled to Sudan in 2007 to treat casualties — from civilians to soldiers — of the war-torn nation.
-The author of Six Months in Sudan, Maskalyk speaks about his life-changing experiences on medicine’s front-lines.
+Equipped only with his experience as an emergency physician in an urban hospital and a desire to understand the hardest parts of the world, Dr. James Maskalyk travelled to Sudan in 2007 to treat casualties — from civilians to soldiers — of the war-torn nation.
+The author of Six Months in Sudan, and his newest title, Life on the Ground Floor: Letters from the Edge of Emergency Medicine, Maskalyk speaks about his life-changing experiences on medicine’s front-lines, away and at home.

 Since his first experience in Sudan, Maskalyk has returned to work with Médecins Sans Frontières (MSF) three times, working as both a physician and as a journalist, most recently in Dadaab, Kenya — home to the world’s largest refugee camp.